 The keys presented here are not traditional dichotomous keys, but rather interactive multi-access keys (sometimes called polyclaves or lateral keys).
 They allow you to enter the characters that describe your harvestman without dictating which characters you must use or the order in which to specify them.
 Here we present three different multi-access keys, but actually they all work in exactly the same way and give the same results, the differences are in the way they visualise those results.

 But the keys aren't just useful for trying to identify a specimen, they are a way that you can explore and visualise the knowledge-base that lies behind the key; just by playing with it, you can learn about which species have character states in common and which ones differ.

-All the interactive tools on this web application are provided by the TomBio ID Framework.
-This website is just a lightweight web app providing an interface to the ID Framework, which is itself being driven by a knowledge-base on harvestmen compiled by Richard Burkmar and Paul Richards.
+All the interactive tools on this web application are provided by the FSC Identikit.
+This website is a lightweight web app providing an interface to the FSC Identikit, which is itself being driven by a the knowledge-base written by Paul Richards and Rich Burkmar.

 Watch the video below for a tour of this website and its features.
 You can play the video at 'fullscreen' size by clicking on the fullscreen icon in the bottom right once playing.
 Alternatively you can find this video on our YouTube channel.